State of the Union fact check: What's true, what's false and what needs context in Trump's address

 Breaking News Emails

-President Donald Trump is delivering his second State of the Union address on Tuesday, in which he called for bipartisan cooperation from a divided Congress to accomplish his vision for America.
+President Donald Trump delivered his second State of the Union address on Tuesday, where he re-enforced his immigration agenda, slammed "ridiculous partisan investigations" and announced he would meet with North Korea's Kim Jong Un for a second time later this month.

 Claim: Trump's administration has created 600,000 manufacturing jobs